Convergence of Sinkhorn's Algorithm for Entropic Martingale Optimal Transport Problem

 \section{Introduction}

-The Optimal Transport (OT) problem has been extensively studied in literature \cite{santambrogio2015optimal,villani2009optimal}, addressing fundamental aspects such as well-posedness, representation, and geometric perspectives, and its applications can be found in widespread fields such as computational visions and data sciences \cite{arjovsky2017wasserstein, flamary2021pot, peyre2019computational}.
+The Optimal Transport (OT) problem has been extensively studied in the literature \cite{santambrogio2015optimal,villani2009optimal}, addressing fundamental aspects such as well-posedness, representation, and geometric perspectives, and its applications can be found in widespread fields such as computer vision and data science \cite{arjovsky2017wasserstein, flamary2021pot, peyre2019computational}.
 The core objective of OT is to determine the most cost-effective method for transporting one distribution to another.
-The Martingale Optimal Transport (MOT) problem, emerging in the last decade, follows from the first introduction by Beiglböck et al. \cite{beiglbock2013model} and Galichon et al. \cite{galichon2014stochastic}, further requires that the transport itself satisfies the martingale property: let $\mu$, $\nu$ be two probability measures and $c(\cdot)$ be a point-to-point transport cost, we aim to optimize $\pi\in\mathcal \mathcal \mathcal M(\mu,\nu)\subset \mathcal P(\mathcal X\times\mathcal Y)$,
+The Martingale Optimal Transport (MOT) problem, emerging in the last decade, follows from the first introduction by Beiglböck et al. \cite{beiglbock2013model} and Galichon et al. \cite{galichon2014stochastic}, further requires that the transport itself satisfies the martingale property: let $\mu$, $\nu$ be two probability measures and $c(\cdot)$ be a point-to-point transport cost, we aim to minimize over $\pi\in\mathcal{M}_0(\mu,\nu)\subset \mathcal P(\mathcal X\times\mathcal Y)$,

 over all joint distributions with marginal distribution $\mu$ and $\nu$ and the martingale property, i.e.,